NSERC Funding opportunities

 Committee members must respect the confidentiality of nomination materials and the review process and must declare any real, potential or apparent conflicts of interest.
 All members are required to sign a declaration of confidentiality and non-disclosure.

 NSERC will inform all nominators and nominees of the results of the annual competition electronically by the end of February.
-Each will receive an email with a link to access their notification of decision letter through the NSERC Extranet for Applicants.
-The names of the award recipients will be announced publicly.
+The names of the award recipients will be publicly announced in the summer.